ucldc/ucldc-docs/docs/registry/index.md

 breadcrumbs: Calisphere Admin Guide
 ---

 ##What harvest?
-What access?
 The UCLDC platform is based on a harvesting system, which is used to import item-level metadata from a variety of systems into a Common Index.
 This allows for a single aggregation of data about and pointing to digital collections across California.

-(That's the harvest part.)
+##Then what?

-We are then exposing the data stored in that Common Index to three public access points:
+We are then exposing the data stored in the Common Index to three public access points:

 - The Calisphere BETA website (coming August 2015).
 - The [Digital Public Library of America](http://dp.la/) website and platform.
 - The [Common Index API]({{site.url}}{{site.baseurl}}/docs/technical-docs/solr-api/), which can be used to query and display the data in custom interfaces.

-(That's obviously the access part.)

 ##A note on timing
 The UCLDC platform is currently under development.
 The project team is working with the UC campus libraries to conduct initial harvests; the first exposure of this data to the public access points is expected to occur in August/September 2015.